fadiHB/MongoDB-guide/README.md

   4. Start mongo console.
     `mongo`

+* When you do a repair and see this error " exception in initAndListen: NonExistentPath: Data directory /data/db not found " in this cases, you shoud do the following:
+  1. Make a directory to store data:
+  `mkdir -p data/db`
+  2. Run a Mongo instance:
+  `sudo mongod --dbpath ~/data/db`
+  3. Start mongodb:
+  `sudo service mongodb start`

 * If you have error " Unit mongodb.service is masked "
 run this: `sudo systemctl unmask mongodb` or `sudo /etc/inid.d/mongodb unmask`